Eugène-François Vidocq: Last years (1849–1857)

 In 1849, Vidocq briefly went to prison one last time, on a charge of fraud.
 In the end, however, the case was dropped.
 He withdrew more and more into private life and accepted only small cases every now and then.
 In the last years of his life, he suffered great pain in his right arm, which had been broken and had never healed properly.
-Also, unwise investments had cost him a large portion of his assets, so he had to curb his living standard and live in rented accommodations.
+Unwise investments had also cost him a large portion of his assets, requiring him to curb his living standard and live in rented accommodations.
 In August 1854, despite a pessimistic prognosis by his doctor, he survived a bout of cholera.
 Only in April 1857 did his condition deteriorate to the point he could no longer stand.
 On 11 May 1857, Vidocq died at the age of 81 in his home in Paris in the presence of his doctor, his lawyer and a priest.

 His body was brought to the church of Saint-Denys du Saint-Sacrement, where the funeral service was held.
 It is not known where Vidocq is buried, though there are some rumours as to the location.
 One of them, mentioned in the biography of Philip John Stead, claims that his grave is at the cemetery in Saint Mandé.
 There is a gravestone with the inscription "Vidocq 18".
 According to information from city officials, however, this grave is registered to Vidocq's last wife, Fleuride-Albertine Maniez.

 In the end, his assets consisted of 2,907.50 francs from the sale of his goods and a pension of 867.50 francs.
 A total of eleven women came forward as owners of his testament, a document which they had received for their favours instead of presents.
 His remaining assets went to Anne-Heloïse Lefèvre, at whose house he had lived at the end of his life.
 Although Vidocq had no known children, Emile-Adolphe Vidocq, the son of his first wife, tried to get recognized as his son (even changing his last name for this purpose), but failed.
 Vidocq had left evidence which ruled out his paternity: he had been in prison at the time of Emile-Adolphe Vidocq's conception.